mehulagg/gitlab_test/doc/administration/high_availability/redis.md

 repl_backlog_histlen:1048576
 ```

-When it's a `slave`, you will see details of the master connection and if
+When it's a `secondary`, you will see details of the master connection and if
 its `up` or `down`:

 ```